cz-zhao-lab-ibp/edpdb_docker/README.md

 # The docker image of EdPDB
-We recommend you use EdPDB in containers as it requires a bundle of libraries which are not available in recent updates of most Linux distributions.
+We recommend all the users run EdPDB in a container, as it requires a bundle of libraries which are not available in recent updates of most Linux distributions.

 ## How to use this image
 Make sure an EdPDB working directory is accessible for volume binding.
 Replace the \<username\> with your username, or specify an available path.